Sovereign immunity in the United States: Federal sovereign immunity

-Section 702 of the Administrative Procedures Act provides a broad waiver of sovereign immunity for actions taken by administrative agencies.
+Section 702 of the Administrative Procedure Act provides a broad waiver of sovereign immunity for actions taken by administrative agencies.
 It provides that persons suffering a legal wrong because of an agency action are entitled to judicial review.

 State sovereign immunity in federal courts

 Early history and Eleventh Amendment

 In 1793, the Supreme Court held in Chisholm v.
 Georgia that Article III, § 2 of the United States Constitution, which granted diversity jurisdiction to the federal courts, allowed lawsuits "between a State and Citizens of another State" as the text reads.
 In 1795, the Eleventh Amendment was ratified in response to this ruling, removing federal judicial jurisdiction from lawsuits "prosecuted against one of the United States by Citizens of another State, or by Citizens or Subjects of any Foreign State".
 The validity and retroactivity of the Eleventh Amendment was affirmed in the 1798 case Hollingsworth v.
 Virginia.